MagicVin/Virtualization-Lab/README.md

   * Dom0: Xen's control domain, which controls a virtual machine's environment.
 The main part of it is called QEMU, a piece of software that emulates a regular computer system by doing binary translation to emulate a CPU.
   * Management utilities: Command-line utilities and GUI utilities that we use to manage the overall Xen environment.
   * Virtual machines(unprivileged domains, DomU): Guests that we're running on Xen.

+* KVM
+  > KVM represents the latest generation of open source virtulization.
+The goal of the project was to create a modern hypervisor that builds on the experience of previous generations of technologies and leverages the modern hardware available today(VT-x, AMD-V, and so on).
+  > KVM simply turns the Linux kernel into a hypervisor when you install the KVM kernel module.
+However, as the standard Linux kernel is the hypervisor, it benefits from the changes that were made to the standard kernel(memory support, scheduler, and so on).
+  > For I/O emulations, KVM uses a userland software, QEMU, this is a userland program that does hardware emulation.